Graham · Argyll & Bute

 - How hard is Beinn Fhada?

-- Beinn Fhada is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 576m of ascent and takes most walkers 4-6 hours.
-Terrain: Lochside track, then stalkers' path through old birch scrub before opening into rough Morvern heather and tussocky deer grass.
+- We grade Beinn Fhada at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 576m of climbing; allow 4-6 hours.
+Underfoot: Lochside track, then stalkers' path through old birch scrub before opening into rough Morvern heather and tussocky deer grass.

 - Where do I park for Beinn Fhada?